EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * Player and Companion's collision shapes change size when on some states (Like Swimming) which can bring some weird things.
 * The off-screen pointer for the Companion is placed weirdly but i did all i could do based on my knowledge.
 * Level design is so messy it doesn't do a good job at introducing mechanics but i plan to revise this at the same time i revise the yellow books with info.
-* I tried implementing a Save/Load system but it doesn't work.

 # Current controls/Inputs:
 This is an area that needs to be improved: